 fbpx

-What is a homeschool co-op and should we join one?
+What is a homeschool co-op and should You join one?

 As you begin to homeschool, you’re destined to hear about homeschool co-ops.
 But what is a homeschool co-op and should you join one?
 We’ll talk about the ins and outs of homeschool co-ops to help you determine if joining one is right for your family.